At a Glance: Ticketing Policies

 Multiple legislative proposals with a range of approaches to this topic have been introduced in the U.S. Congress.
 In March of 2023 a Senate bill was introduced that represented the Biden Administration’s wide-ranging legislative approach, described as a “junk fee” policy proposal.

-Since then, negotiations have yielded two bipartisan approaches that both received action in the week of December 4.
+Since then, negotiations have yielded two bipartisan approaches that are graining traction.
 Senate cosponsors introduced S. 3457, the Fans First Act, which would prohibit the use of deceptive websites and speculative tix sales, and create new requirements for all ticket sellers to disclose all-in prices and fee details.
-The House Energy and Commerce Committee has approved H.R.
+On May 15, 2024 the House of Representatives approved H.R.
 3950, the TICKET Act, which would create new transparency requirements for all ticket sales and restrict some harmful activity in the secondary market.
-Of the multiple legislative proposals recently considered in Congress, the Fans First Act has the strongest protections against harmful actions in the secondary market.
+Of the multiple legislative proposals recently considered in Congress, the Fans First Act has the strongest protections against harmful actions in the secondary market, as described in this side-by-side comparison of the bills.

-In early 2024, Congress will continue to negotiate the terms of a package of ticketing reforms, and it is essential that elected officials hear directly from orchestra advocates about the harm they are encountering in the secondary market, and how these issues impact nonprofit ticket sellers, subscription-based and packaged sales, and donor-supported concert activity.
+Congress will continue to negotiate the terms of a final package of ticketing reforms, and it is essential that elected officials hear directly from orchestra advocates about the harm they are encountering in the secondary market, and how these issues impact nonprofit ticket sellers, subscription-based and packaged sales, and donor-supported concert activity.

 Biden Administration Proposes New Ticketing Regulations